 If you're in sixth form and your A-levels are mainly in the arts and humanities, it might be worth talking to a teacher, careers adviser, or head of sixth form if you're interested in studying for a degree apprenticeship.

-If you're still not sure if it's a good fit, this infographic should help:
+If you're still not sure if it's a good fit, check out these quotes from previous degree apprentices:

 What courses can I do?